Weatherlight would indeed complete the block, and we actually considered including the set in the format; however, the drawbacks were a bit too much.

-Another problem is that there is a lot of graveyard interaction in the set, and with Bazaar of Baghdad (and Necro!) being allowed, reanimator is already pretty good.
+There is a lot of graveyard interaction in the set, and with Bazaar of Baghdad (and Necro!) being allowed, reanimator is already pretty good.
 And of course, cards like Doomsday or Buried Alive would have to be banned.

 There are also too many “draw a card” effects, which could create too much consistency with the Mirage tutors being legal.